 As you will no doubt be aware, April is often a busy month for Employment Solicitors and HR Advisers.
-It is one of the two months in the year where a number of Employment Law changes come into force.
+It is one of the two months of the year where a number of Employment Law changes come into force.

 National Living Wage

 April has seen the introduction of the National Living Wage.

 There are 4 categories of worker that the National Minimum Wage applies but from April 2016 an additional category of worker is being added.
 The fifth category of worker is those aged 25 or over.
 It is to these workers, that the National Living Wage will apply.

 The National Living Wage will effectively result in a higher National Minimum Wage for older workers who fall into this fifth category.
 The government has set its first premium at 50p, which means the National Living Wage is 50p higher than the National Minimum Wage.

 This means that from this month you must ensure that all your workers aged 25 or over receive at least £7.20 per hour worked.

 The existing provisions for determining whether the National Minimum Wage has been paid will also apply to the determination of whether the National Living Wage has been paid.

 Employers should check that their staff are receiving the National Living Wage where applicable, and if not, action should be taken to remedy this to avoid claims at the Employment Tribunal.

 There are also some additional increases in limits you should be aware of which kick in from 06 April 2016.
 These are: